Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 Hydrangea As Cut Flowers

-Avoid clipping very young flowers.
+Avoid clipping very young blooms.
 Mature flowers keep better.
 Get them into water immediately and hope for the best.
 Even if you are very careful, you may find that your fresh hydrangea arrangement doesn’t survive more than an hour or so.

 Traditionally, hydrangea flowers are used in dry flower arrangements.
 To do this, wait until the flower heads are mature and have taken on a papery texture.
 They should be nearly dry on the bush.
-Gather the flowers on a still, dry day.
+Gather the hydrangea flowers on a still, dry day.

 Allow them to dry for at least two weeks before making wreaths, flower arrangements and the like.
-If you want to enhance or change the color of the flowers, spray them lightly with a diluted mixture of Rit dye.
+If you want to enhance or change the color of the blooms, spray them lightly with a diluted mixture of Rit dye.

 If you plan on creating lots of interesting dried hydrangea decorations, you may want to seek out varieties that naturally present interesting colors.
-Big-leaf varieties offer the most variation with flowers in shades of green, blue, purple, violet and rose.
+Big-leaf varieties offer the most variation with blooms in shades of green, blue, purple, violet and rose.

 Where To Buy Hydrangeas